 By Sarah Shaffer

-Earlier this summer I had the opportunity to join a Leave No Trace workshop held by the Leave No Trace Center for Outdoor Ethics Non-Profit agency out of Colorado and sponsored by Subaru.
+In the summer of 2019 I had the opportunity to join a Leave No Trace workshop held by the Leave No Trace Center for Outdoor Ethics Non-Profit agency out of Colorado and sponsored by Subaru.
 Our local BLM office was kind enough to host this event.

 For four hours we learned about ways to minimize our impact on our public lands when we use them.
 Below are some great tips I learned along with fun videos on how to enjoy our lands without damaging them and possibly even leaving them better than you found them!